mvolkmann/MyUnixEnv/notes/AngularNotes.md

 ## Input Properties
-* properties of a component whose value will be supplied with other components use that component must be annotated with @Input which must be imported from @angular/core
+* properties of a component whose value will be supplied by other components use that component
+* must be annotated with @Input which must be imported from @angular/core
 * ex. @Input() hero: Hero;
+* other components use this one with
+  <foo-bar hero="someHero"></foo-bar>

 ## Services
 * a better place to fetch data than in components